AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Discussion

 \section{Discussion}

-While our work focuses on mitigating plasticity loss, it is important to situate plasticity within the broader set of attributes of an effective reinforcement learning agent.
-Such an agent should remain plastic, retaining the capacity to update its predictions over time, adapt rapidly when distributions shift, make full use of past data, and achieve strong performance with limited interactions.
-An ideal RL agent should preserve existing capabilities and ensure performance stability.
-Plasticity underpins these goals; without the capacity to change, rapid adaptation, data efficiency, and stable long-term performance are negatively impacted.
+While our work focuses on mitigating plasticity loss, it is important to situate plasticity within the broader set of attributes of effective reinforcement learning agents.
+Ideally, RL agents should remain plastic (retaining their ability to update predictions over time) and adapt rapidly to distribution shift.
+They should also make full use of past data and achieve high performance with limited interactions, while maintaining stable performance.
+Plasticity underpins these goals: without the capacity to change, rapid adaptation and data efficiency are compromised.
 Viewed through this lens, AltNet addresses more than plasticity loss.
-It also enables rapid adaptation, sustained exploitation of replay buffers, and efficient use of data.
-And, by anchoring performance through a twin network, it learns stably and without performance degradation.
-Together, preserving plasticity and stability, achievable through AltNet, are foundational aspects for the broader qualities that characterize an ideal reinforcement learning agent. \\
+It also enables rapid adaptation and efficient reuse of data, supporting sustained learning.
+Furthermore, by anchoring performance with a twin network, AltNet maintains stable learning dynamics and avoids performance degradation.
+Together, these capabilities are foundational for reinforcement learning agents that must continuously adapt over time while remaining stable and data-efficient. \extraParagraphSpacing{}